BawdyAnarchist/quBSD/Future_Development.md

 			- the qb-xephyr command into qb-cmd -X, including VMs.
 Make sure works with -n as well.
 			- Integrate an "X" option for qb-ephm as well.

-pwd
-	- I think the right way to do this, is export any existing pwd db in /rw, and import it into the created jail (or maybe vice versa)
-	- Right now I'm not so confident on how that's working
-	- To get around the pw -V problem, you could put /usr/local/bin/pw wrapper

 Host as Unprivileged user
 	- doas commands allowed by unprivileged user
 	- Unprivileged user on host will pass jails SSH commands via Control Jail
 	- Control jail pf will block all, except port 22 between host and jails

-NICVM - Linux VM (probably alpine) so that it can use all the wireless protocols.
-     - Someone made a post about this in FreeBSD

-I2P Gateway

 CREATE MANPAGES:  /usr/local/man/man1/qb-scripts
 	- Replaces /share/quBSD
 	- PARAMS should have manpage

+pwd
+	- I think the right way to do this, is export any existing pwd db in /rw, and import it into the created jail (or maybe vice versa)
+	- Right now I'm not so confident on how that's working
+	- To get around the pw -V problem, you could put /usr/local/bin/pw wrapper

 dispVM
 	- Add new class and boot practices
 	- vm-rc.local should use its IP address to get it's hostname from 0control ftp server
 		- This will require creating a new file in /home/ftp/<IPaddr> on 0control

-Take another hack at the recording device problems
+NICVM - Linux VM (probably alpine) so that it can use all the wireless cards.
+     - Someone made a post about this in FreeBSD

+I2P Gateway

 ### SPECIFIC SCRIPTS OR FUNCTIONS